TiarkRompf/interpreters/first.md

 	    	s"${exec(b)}; ${eval(c) }}""
     }

-Removing dispatch overhead, but no
+Removing dispatch overhead, but no optimizations.

 A Simple Static Analyzer
 ========================